joejenett/simply/_posts/2021-11-30-close-to-home.md

   -  personal
 permalink: /close-to-home/
 slug:	close-to-home
+summary: There was a school shooting earlier today in Oxford...
 ---
 There was a school shooting earlier today in Oxford, the next town north of Lake Orion.
 3 dead.
 6 shot.